jdarais/cobble/docs/cobble/docs/concepts.md

 }
 ```

+When an action references an environment, the remaining properties of the action definition are passed to the environment's action as arguments.
+In this case, the full command that would be executed is `poetry run python -m pylint mypackage/`.

-## External Tools
+### External Tools

-A software project's tooling should be as self-contained as possible, (e.g. by leveraging isolated environments to install and run tools,) but at some point, a project has to rely on some tools being externally available to run build and analysis tasks.
+A software project's tooling should be as self-contained as possible, (e.g. by leveraging isolated environments to install and run tools,) but at some point, a project has to rely on some tools being externally available to run tasks.
 Cobble provides a way to define what those external tools are, and optionally define an action to check that the tool is correctly installed.
 External tool definitions also provide a convenient abstraction layer, where you can include platform-specific tool invocation logic so that the tasks throughout your project don't have to.
 The action property on a tool defines what the tool does when invoked.
 An external tool definition for poetry might look like this:

 ```lua
 -- Use some preloaded modules provided by Cobble